In the Washington Post, Michael Gerson summarizes the career of conservative favorite Alex Jones at InfoWars:

 JSX

 JSX is a markup language that defines page content declaratively.
 At compile time, Babel converts JSX blocks into React.createElement expressions, which later generate ReactElement instances.
-React uses these to update its virtual DOM, and ultimately, the browser content.
+React uses these to update its virtual DOM and, ultimately, the browser content.

 JSX resembles HTML, but it differs in small ways.
 React uses the DOM API to update page content, so element attributes are set with DOM property names, not HTML attribute names.
 In particular, element classes are set with className, rather than class.
 Properties are generally named with camelCase, rather than all lowercase, so onclick becomes onClick.
 ARIA and HTML data attributes continue to use kebab case, however.